bocoup/sb-util/README.md

 ---

+### Variable Collection
+A *Variable* collection represents a collection of local and global variables belonging to a sprite.

+### Variable

+---

 ## Development
 sb-util is implemented in TypeScript and will be available as a JavaScript library on [npm](https://www.npmjs.com/package/sb-util) and as a CLI tool.